awsum

 awsum instance list --format csv

-Get the free disk space of every ec2 instance with a name matching "website" over SSH:
+Get the free disk space of every ec2 instance with a name containing "website" over SSH:

 awsum instance shell --name website "df -h"